fadden/CiderPress2/DiskArc/Disk/README.md

  - Start with UnadornedSector or UnadornedNibble525 as appropriate.
  - Write TestKind(), OpenDisk(), and AnalyzeDisk().
+ - Add to FileAnalyzer's PrepareDiskImage(), ExtensionToKind(), TestKind(), sProbeKinds.
  - Add some sample files to the TestData directory.
  - Write a "prefab" test that opens all of the sample files and does trivial checks (see the existing tests for examples).
  - Write whatever CreateDisk() routines are relevant.
 Implement Flush().
  - Write "creation" tests that create disks and fiddle with them.
- - Update FileAnalyzer to recognize the extension.
-Verify that cp2 can open them.
+ - Verify that cp2 can open them.
  - Update cp2 "create-disk-image" to create images.
+Update the GUI equivalent.
  - If the disk format has metadata, update the cp2 "get-metadata" and "set-metadata" calls to read/write the fields.
  - Update the cp2 manual with the file extension and metadata information.